LouisAsanaka/Valorant-Zone-Stats/README.md

       from VALORANT itself
 - Some code from [valclient.py](https://github.com/colinhartigan/valclient.py) by
   [colinhartigan](https://github.com/colinhartigan)
+- floxay#8682 on Discord for suggestions for offline authentication

 ## TODO
 - [ ] Make UI polygons non-rectangular (match the shape of the map)